fate-srd/book-of-hanz-content/BookOfHanz2021.md

 For a gritty game, it could be that the shock of parrying the sword made them go slightly numb in that hand, but nothing that couldn’t get shaken off.
 Or they could be knocked back by the force of the blow.
 For a swashbuckling game, maybe their clothes get ripped causing them to see red for a few seconds.
 In a more cinematic game, maybe they take a flesh wound that causes them to recoil.

-How can a Boost actually be a hit that causes damage if w didn’t inflict Stress?
+How can a Boost actually be a hit that causes damage if it didn’t inflict Stress?

 Stress isn’t damage—it’s a pacing measure, a way of determining how close someone is to being Taken Out.
-And succeeding on an Attack doesn’t mean you hit, and tying, or even losing, on the Attack doesn’t mean you don’t hit .
+And succeeding on an Attack doesn’t mean you hit, and tying, or even losing, on the Attack doesn’t mean you don’t hit.
 Again, Fate doesn’t tell you what happens, it just places constraints on the narration.
 And since Stress is really a measure of how close you are to being Taken Out, as long as the narration of the resolution is consistent with that, you’re fine.
 You don’t need to hit someone to get them to be closer to being Taken Out, and just because you hit someone doesn’t mean that they are closer to being Taken Out.

 So we narrate the results, and the game progresses.
 This gives an overall flow that looks something like this: